Brian-Bossy/Markdown-Previewer/README.md

 # Markdown-Previewer
-##Technologies used in design the markdown previewer
+//Technologies used in design the markdown previewer -HTML
--HTML
 -CSS
 -JavaScript